The Perfect Marriage and Much More: Combining Dimension Reduction, Distance Measures and Covariance: Literature Review of Methodological Fundamentals

 \subsection{Dimension Reduction}

 \end{doublespace}

 \begin{doublespace} A key requirement to apply the Bhattacharyya distance in practice is to have data-sets with the same number of dimensions.
-(Fodor 2002; Burges 2009; Sorzano, Vargas and Montano 2014) are comprehensive collections of methodologies aimed at reducing the dimensions of a data-set using Principal Component Analysis or Singular Value Decomposition and related techniques.
-(Johnson and Lindenstrauss 1984) proved a fundamental result (JL Lemma) that says that any $n$ point subset of Euclidean space can be embedded in $k=O(log\frac{n}{\epsilon^{2}})$ dimensions without distorting the distances between any pair of points by more than a factor of $\left(1\pm\epsilon\right)$, for any $0<\epsilon<1$.
+(Fodor 2002; Burges 2009; Sorzano, Vargas \& Montano 2014) are comprehensive collections of methodologies aimed at reducing the dimensions of a data-set using Principal Component Analysis or Singular Value Decomposition and related techniques.

+(Johnson \& Lindenstrauss 1984) proved a fundamental result (JL Lemma) that says that any $n$ point subset of Euclidean space can be embedded in $k=O(log\frac{n}{\epsilon^{2}})$ dimensions without distorting the distances between any pair of points by more than a factor of $\left(1\pm\epsilon\right)$, for any $0<\epsilon<1$.
 Whereas principal component analysis is only useful when the original data points are inherently low dimensional, the JL Lemma requires absolutely no assumption on the original data.
 Also, note that the final data points have no dependence on $d$, the dimensions of the original data which could live in an arbitrarily high dimension.

 Simplified versions of the original proof are in (Frankl and Maehara 1988; 1990).
-We use the version of the bounds for the dimensions of the transformed subspace given in (Frankl and Maehara 1990; Dasgupta and Gupta 1999).
-(Nelson 2010) gives a proof using the Hanson and Wright inequality (Hanson and Wright 1971).
-Achlioptas (2003) gives a proof of the JL Lemma using randomized algorithms.
-(Venkatasubramanian and Wang 2011) present a study of the empirical behavior of algorithms for dimensionality reduction based on the JL Lemma.
-We point out the wonderful references for the theory of matrix algebra and numerical applications (Gentle 2007; 2012). \end{doublespace} \begin{lem} \begin{doublespace} For any $0<\epsilon<1$ and any integer $n$, let $k$ be a positive integer such that
+We use the version of the bounds for the dimensions of the transformed subspace given in (Frankl \& Maehara 1990; Dasgupta \& Gupta 1999).
+(Nelson 2010) gives a proof using the Hanson and Wright inequality (Hanson \& Wright 1971).
+(Achlioptas 2003) gives a proof of the JL Lemma using randomized algorithms.
+(Venkatasubramanian \& Wang 2011) present a study of the empirical behavior of algorithms for dimensionality reduction based on the JL Lemma.
+We point out the wonderful references for the theory of matrix algebra and numerical applications (Gentle 2007; 2012). \end{doublespace} \begin{lem} \begin{doublespace} For any $0<\epsilon<1$ and any integer $n$, let $k<d$ be a positive integer such that

 Then for any set $V$ of $n$ points in $\boldsymbol{R}^{d}$, there is a map $f:\boldsymbol{R}^{d}\rightarrow\boldsymbol{R}^{k}$ such that for all $u,v\in V$,